 - Decreased road rage for commuters.
 With computers doing all the driving, fewer errors will be committed on the roads.
 Besides this, computers do not tailgate or express aggression as humans do when they drive.

 - Better riding experience.
 Self-driving cars will bring the great benefit of not having to concentrate on what is happening on the road.
 Commutes will no longer be as boring as technology will bring the opportunity to turn cars into leisure rooms where you can relax and watch a movie as you wait to arrive at your destination.
 That means instead of complaining about traffic jams motorists can watch a movie on Netflix!

 - Economic benefits.
 Once autonomous cars are fully integrated into our transport system, there will be vast savings in terms of free time for people to be productive while commuting.
 Additionally, the dramatic decrease in traffic accidents caused will bring enormous savings in maintenance costs, injury claims, and money spent on car accident lawyers.

-- Police time spent on other things.
-Since automation will take out the human element from transportation, police officers will not need to monitor speed limits, reckless driving and mediate a traffic accident.
+- Police time is spent on other things.
+Since automation will take out the human element from transportation, police officers will not need to monitor speed limits and reckless driving and mediate traffic accidents.

 10 Cons of Self-Driving Cars